Island of Reissner-Nordstr$\mathbf{\ddot{o}}$m anti-de Sitter black holes in the large $d$ limit: Introduction

 \section{Introduction}

-In 1974, Hawking discovered that black holes can emit thermal radiation when adding quantum effects of matter fields into the classical black hole spacetime, which confirmed that black hole has thermodynamic description, namely, it has temperature and entropy which are called the Hawking temperature and the Bekenstein-Hawking entropy~\cite{Hawking:1974rv}.
-However, for the evaporation of black hole from a pure state, since the Hawking radiation is thermal, the evaporation process will make the black hole evolves from a pure state to a mixed state, this process will violate the unitary evolution in quantum mechanics, which requires that a black hole must maintain in a pure state during the evaporation when black hole starts evaporating from a pure state, this is called the black hole information paradox \cite{Hawking:1976ra} in the semi-classical gravity.
+In 1974, Hawking discovered that the black hole can emit thermal radiation which is called Hawking radiation~\cite{Hawking:1974rv}.
+In this way, the black hole has a temperature and can evaporate.
+However, a consequent problem called the black hole information paradox~\cite{Hawking:1976ra} is noticed during the black hole evaporation in the semi-classical gravity: essentially, a black hole formed by the collapse of pure state becomes the mixed state after thermal Hawking radiation.
+Obviously, this process is not unitary evolution, which is in conflict with the standard rules of quantum mechanics.
 To avoid the information loss problem in the semi-classical gravity, Page proposed that the evolution of the entanglement entropy produced in the radiation process of the black hole should satisfy the Page curve \cite{Page:1993wv,Page:2013dx}.
 Therefore, the key point to solve the black hole information loss problem is to reproduce the Page curve in the semi-classical description.

 Recently, significant progress has been made in the study of black hole information paradox in the light of the AdS/CFT correspondence~\cite{Maldacena:1997re}.
-In Refs. \cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2019hni,Almheiri:2020cfm}, the island formula was proposed to calculate the entanglement entropy of Hawking radiation, which helped to reproduce the Page curve in semi-classical geravity.
+In Refs. \cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2019hni,Almheiri:2020cfm}, the island formula was proposed to calculate the entanglement entropy of Hawking radiation, which helped to reproduce the Page curve in semi-classical gravity.
 This formula comes from the holographic entanglement entropy(HEE) formula (or RT formula)~\cite{Ryu:2006bv,Hubeny:2007xt} and its quantum version, i.e. the quantum extremal surface (QES)~\cite{Faulkner:2013ana,Engelhardt:2014gca}.
 It is worth noting that the island formula can be derived through the gravitational path integral formalism \cite{Penington:2019kki,Almheiri:2019qdq}.
 The island formula for the entanglement entropy of Hawking radiation is given by